 Unhealthy teeth and gums have a greater impact on the body than just causing bad breath, pain, and infection.
 As the gums have a rich blood supply, bacteria is readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.

 Dental disease: Gingivitis is caused by a build-up of plaque (bacteria and food debris).
 In the early stages, plaque forms on the teeth, if it isn’t removed, it hardens and becomes tartar (also known as calculus).
-Tartar is yellow in colour and is seen along the gumline, where it meets the teeth.
+Tartar is yellow in colour and develops along the gumline, where it meets the teeth.

 Plasmacytic-Lymphocytic Stomatitis (LPGS): This is a severe form of gingivitis-causing extreme pain.
 The cause is still unknown.
 It appears to be a hyperactive immune response.
 Feline calicivirus, FIV, and FeLV have all been implicated.

-Regular descaling by your veterinarian.
+- Regular descaling by your veterinarian.

-Diligent home dental care in the form of regular brushing of your cat’s teeth.
+- Diligent home dental care in the form of regular brushing of your cat’s teeth.

 If these treatments don’t work, the only option is to extract the affected teeth.

-There are several ways to prevent gingivitis.
-The key is to prevent tartar build up in the first place.
+There are several ways to prevent gingivitis, the key is to prevent tartar build up in the first place.